mustafaRaed/miun-jdk-test-tool/README.md

 1. Install maven and Gradle

-2. Install the JDKS that will be tested and place them in the jdks/ folder.
+2. Install the JDKS that will be tested and place there folders in the jdks/ folder.
 Here is the jdks I got in my filder

 ```
 graalvm-ce-java11-21.0.0.2  graalvm-ee-java11-21.0.0.2  java-11-openjdk-amd64  jdk-11.0.10